 Key Takeaways about CCPA Compliance

-Cannabis businesses need to take action now to ensure they’re fully compliant with the CCPA and to reduce risks associated with noncompliance in the future.
+Cannabis businesses need to take action now to ensure they’re fully compliant with the CCPA and CPRA in order to reduce the risks associated with noncompliance in the future.
 These 10 steps should help you get started.
-The key is to begin working on your company’s compliance strategy and implementation as soon as possible because enforcement of the CCPA begins on July 1, 2020.
+The key is to begin working on your company’s compliance strategy and implementation now if you haven’t done so already because enforcement of the CCPA already began.

 For businesses that rely on the Cannabiz Media License Database to generate leads and grow, they can rest-assured it’s already fully compliant with the CCPA.
 You can follow the link to learn more about how to ensure your email marketing and CRM comply with CCPA.